 - improve digestion and absorption of food

 - control the child’s weight after changing the microbiome

 - lower levels of chemical bisphenol A called BPA

 - help deal with depression

 These benefits are just a part of the bigger picture.
 Why?
 Because scientists continuously find something exciting about gut bacteria.
-They see connections between gut and brain.
+They see connections between the gut and brain.
 They see microbiome involvement in celiac disease and diabetes.

 It is okay to be exposed to the dirt.
-It is especially important for babies and children.
-Microbes provide the body ability to strengthen the immune system and to grow inside the gut healthy and beneficial bacteria.
+It is especially essential for babies and children.
+Microbes allow the body to strengthen the immune system and grow inside the gut healthy and beneficial bacteria.
 The sterile environment is harmful because we do not learn how to protect ourselves from invaders.
 Thanks to the contact with dirt, the body becomes resistant to the foes and invaders.
-Children who have contact with dogs, play outside and roll in the meadow or dig the soil, do not become sick.
+Children who have contact with dogs, play outside, and roll in the meadow or dig the soil, do not become sick.

 According to Jack Gilbert and Rob Knight, both are Ph.D., the dirt is good.

 Do you have any thoughts?
 Please leave a comment below.
 I would be glad to answer.

 There is some excellent news about the benefits of bacteria in the gut.
 Scientists made the study with fruit flies.
 Do you know these disappointing creatures which pop from nowhere and quadruple every minute?
 These flies were fed with a combination of probiotics and the herbal supplement called Triphala.
 They found out that flies longevity increased at sixty percent, and protection from chronic diseases associated with aging was remarkable.